yonasBSD/nerdlog/docs/tests.md

 ### Core tests

-These cover not only the agent script, but also `LStreamClient`, `LStreamsManager`, and all the helpers (`ShellTransportSSH` is not covered yet, though: we use `ShellTransportLocal` in tests).
+These cover not only the agent script, but also `LStreamClient`, `LStreamsManager`, and all the helpers.
 Basically, almost everything in the `../core` package, thus the name.

 They run as a Go test func `TestCoreScenarios` (in `../core/core_test.go`), but the actual test cases are defined under `../core/core_testdata/test_cases_core` in various `test_scenario.yaml` files.